kryptx/palmetto/README.md

 #### Endpoint: Palmetto Root

 The Resource Server should provide a URL in the `client` field.
 When accessed over HTTPS, it should respond with a JSON object containing a `callback` property, which contains a valid Palmetto callback URL for this service.
+It may also optionally specify [Extension IVs](#extension-ivs) and/or [Validation rules](#client-defined-validation) to be enforce on the received data.

 The Palmetto Root must be reachable from any PIP that should be allowed to provide authentication for it.
 The callback URL itself need only be accessible from the network of your application's users.